Information on the coronavirus (SARS-CoV-2)

 At a glance:

-Mouth-and-nose covers must be worn and the minimum safety distance observed in all buildings used by the University.
+Mouth-and-nose covers (everyday mask) must be worn and the minimum safety distance observed in all buildings used by the University.
+Medical masks must be worn during face-to-face examinations and face-to-face teaching as well as when required for reasons of occupational health and safety or in accordance with the Corona Protection Ordinance NRW.

 House bans are in effect to reduce the risk of infection.